Melchior Ndadaye: Aftermath

 Ndadaye's death sparked severe ramifications across the country.
 The attempted coup rapidly failed, as Francois Ngeze, the civilian politician installed as temporary head of state, refused to support the coup leaders and called for Prime Minister Kinigi, who had survived the coup and was in hiding at the French embassy to assume control, a move soon backed by key military chiefs.
 Kinigi was thus appointed as acting president while a resolution to the constitutional crisis caused by the assassination of both the president and the president of the assembly was found.
 The United Nations Security Council condemned the assassination and coup, and was soon followed in doing so by the United Nations General Assembly.
 Many thousands of civilians, on both sides, were killed in the resulting carnage, with estimates varying but generally agreed to be above 100,000.
 The ongoing violence developed into the decade-long Burundi Civil War.

 A United Nations investigation into Ndadaye's murder, the result of which was released in 1996, accused the army command of being responsible for the assassination and of being complicit in the resulting massacres by Tutsi troops.
 It did not name specific figures as being responsible, but Buyoya, Ndadaye's predecessor as president, has long been suspected of having some role in the assassination.

 In 1999, as part of attempts to end the civil war, an array of arrests were made of those suspected of involvement in the Ndadaye assassination.
 Five men, including the alleged ringleader, army officer Paul Kamana, were sentenced to death, and 74 others received sentences ranging from one year to twenty years.
 Most of the high-ranking officials charged, however, were acquitted, in a verdict condemned by Ndadaye's supporters.

 In Burundi, Ndadaye has been posthumously remembered as a martyr for democracy and a national hero.
 Ndadaye Day is observed annually on 21 October to commemorate his death.
+The day is commemorated by the laying of a wreath on the tomb of Ndadaye.
 During President Pierre Nkurunziza's tenure as president, the government erected a monument jointly honouring Ndadaye and Louis Rwagasore at a roundabout in Bujumbura.